Rabonban/feawiki/content/home/features.md

 [[feature]]
   icon = "book-open"
   icon_pack = "fas"
-  name = "Project Documentation" description = "For users"
+  name = "Comprehensible Theory" description = "Compiled *by* engineers *for* engineers.
+Although the topic is a deep one, more practical approach is used."

 [[feature]]
   icon = "question"
   icon_pack = "fas"
-  name = "Knowledge Base"
-  description = "For teams"
+  name = "Deep dive into MATLAB syntax" description = "MATLAB offers a perfect tool to visualize finite element analysis method."

 [[feature]]
   icon = "list-alt"
   icon_pack = "fas"
-  name = "Personal Notebook"
-  description = "For yourself"
+  name = "Make your own FEA solver with MATLAB" description = "Using MATLAB App Designer create a professional looking FEA solver without having to be a software developer."

 # Uncomment to use emoji icons.
 # [[feature]]